What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 Budapest’s Vaci Street is one of the city’s most famous pedestrian thoroughfares, lined with an array of shops, restaurants, and cafes.

-If you’re in Budapest for only 2 days and looking for something to do, head to Parliament Square.
-The square is located in the center of the city and is home to Hungary’s parliament building, which is an impressive sight.
+If you’re in Budapest for only 2 days, make sure you make a visit to Parliament Square a priority.
+The square is located in the center of the city and is home to Hungary’s Parliament Building, which is an impressive sight and one of the most famous landmarks in Europe.

-The building is Gothic Revival in style and has a central dome, two towers, and a lot of intricate detail.
+The building shows off a charming mix of Baroque, Gothic Revival, and Renaissance Revival architectural styles.
+It features a central dome, two towers, and a lot of intricate carving and details.
 You can go inside the building on a guided tour, or just admire it from the outside.

 Have dinner at a trendy restaurant in downtown Budapest